clux/facemaulers/east/acropolis.md

 #### Central Room
 Skulls.
 Reforming as they venture past.
 Form rubiks cube like art.
 Doesn't talk.

+#### Bottom Right Cylon Room
+Eidolon statues 2x sets of 3.
+One is the old, one is the new.
+Actually 3x2 blank statues, stone cylinders that shape into the statues as they move center.
+First set has Irae (scythe ready to strike slashing), Larloch (finger out to drain necrotic), Arklem (staff out lightning).
+Second set has Larloch (finger), Valindra (hand for ray of frost cold), Dragon (breath, necro)

+Center has a large white glowing lever.
+Eidolon spirits starts if they activate the light passage.
+Spirits look like humanoid, incorporeal, and face looks drawn on like wilson.

 #### Misc Top Rooms
 **Murray Skull NPC**